InderdeepBajwa/gitid/README.md

   This will create a new `ed25519` SSH identity.

   ```
-  npx gitid new <identity>
+  gitid new <identity>

   # example:
-  npx gitid new personal
+  gitid new personal
   ```

   Replace `<identity>` with the desired name for your new identity.